B2Gold, a Canadian public gold-mining company, operates a large gold mine in southwest Mali, Africa.

 Wärtsilä in brief

-Wärtsilä is a global leader in smart technologies and complete lifecycle solutions for the marine and energy markets.
-By emphasising sustainable innovation, total efficiency and data analytics, Wärtsilä maximises the environmental and economic performance of the vessels and power plants of its customers.
-In 2018, Wärtsilä’s net sales totalled EUR 5.2 billion with approximately 19,000 employees.
-The company has operations in over 200 locations in more than 80 countries around the world.
+Wärtsilä is a global leader in advanced technologies and complete lifecycle solutions for the marine and energy markets.
+By emphasising sustainable innovation and total efficiency, Wärtsilä maximises the environmental and economic performance of the vessels and power plants of its customers.
+In 2016, Wärtsilä's net sales totalled EUR 4.8 billion with approximately 18,000 employees.
+The company has operations in over 200 locations in more than 70 countries around the world.
 Wärtsilä is listed on Nasdaq Helsinki.